Why did you want to do this?

 How on Earth did you get Lonely Planet, National Geographic and the BBC on board?

 The planets aligned!
-I’m a video director in my day job, making music videos and stuff in Liverpool.
-One day I got a call from Mark Bowness, the joint founder of the excellent www.tribewanted.com (and fellow scouser).
+I’m a video director in my day job, making music videos, corporate vids, actor’s showreels, live event videography, short films etc. One day I got a call from Mark Bowness, the joint founder of the excellent www.tribewanted.com (and fellow scouser).
 He wanted me to help him out with a couple of videos.
 I told Mark of this crazy plan I had to visit every country in the world in one year without flying and he suggested I put a pitch video together for an online adventure competition, which I duly did.

 I didn’t win the competition, but soon afterwards I learned that the BBC had acquired Lonely Planet.
 Fired up by the possibility, I sent the pitch video to Lonely Planet, just as I happened to be in Melbourne for my girlfriend’s sister’s wedding.
 They called me in for a meeting.
 So I went round and met up with a top bloke called David who was Head of Development for Lonely Planet Television.
 He asked me if it this madcap scheme was possible – I showed him my 17-page itinerary and said an emphatic YES.